 Susan R. Goldman, (PhD., University of Pittsburgh) is Distinguished Professor of Liberal Arts and Sciences, Psychology, and Education and Co-Director of the Learning Sciences Research Institute at the University of Illinois at Chicago.
 She conducts research on subject matter learning, instruction, assessment, and roles for technology, especially in literacy and mathematics.

-Louis Gomez is the MacArthur Chair in Digital Media and Learning at UCLA’s Graduate School of Education & Information Studies.
+Louis Gomez is a Professor of Education at UCLA.
 Before joining the UCLA faculty he was the Helen S. Faison Professor of Urban Education and Sr. Scientist at the Learning Research and Development Center (LRDC) at The University of Pittsburgh.

 Thomas L. Good (Ph.D.
 Indiana University) is a Professor Emeritus and a long-time member of the Department of Educational Psychology at the University of Arizona.
 His previous appointments were at the University of Texas- Austin (in the Department of Educational Psychology), and the University of Missouri- Columbia (in the Curriculum and Instruction Department).